 John Crooks, Sally-Anne Phillips, Rachel Wiggins and Sue Taysom.

 THANK YOU WALL’S FOR OUR NEW ENTRANCE SIGN!

 HAPPY EASTER… DON’T FORGET TO RE-NEW YOUR MEMBERSHIP THIS YEAR… BRING A PAYING FRIEND NEXT TIME YOU VISIT… HELP IN ANY WAY YOU CAN… THANK YOU FOR YOUR SUPPORT… AND WE LOOK FORWARD TO SEEING YOU ALL SOON…

-from all the staff and birds at the National Birds of Prey Centre!
+from all the staff and birds at the Glasgow Birds of Prey Centre!